just-ai/jaicf-kotlin/channels/alexa/README.md

 #### 6. Provide custom intents

-Alexa implements it's own NLU engine that recognises a user's requests and extracts named entities from their phrases.
+Alexa implements its own NLU engine that recognises a user's requests and extracts named entities from their phrases.
 You have to provide at least one custom intent to the intents list on the left side bar of Alexa Developer Console.

 #### 7. Start testing